Agenda

 Identify partnership opportunities with youth climate networks.

-The session is expected to lead to greater awareness of the FAO Youth Constituency among UNFCCC stakeholders, fostering stronger recognition of its potential to support climate action.
-It also aims to facilitate new partnerships between youth networks that focus on climate and aquatic food system sustainability.
+The session was expected to lead to greater awareness of the FAO Youth Constituency among UNFCCC stakeholders, fostering stronger recognition of its potential to support climate action.
+It also aimed to facilitate new partnerships between youth networks that focus on climate and aquatic food system sustainability.
 Ultimately, these efforts will help amplify youth voices in climate dialogues, particularly related to fisheries and aquaculture.

 AGENDA